Estimation-product-quality-features/FeedAI/README.md

 Note that the port 3002 can be changed.
 The instructions can also be found and copied from the "docker_instructions.txt" file.
 On windows omit the ```sudo``` in both commands.
-Thats it, the app is up and running and adapts through react to changes in the code instantly.
+Thats it, the app is up and running and adapts to changes in the code instantly.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.